SU(3) fermions in a three-band Graphene-like model: Conclusion and Outlook

-In future, it will be interesting to pursue the following lines of research motivated by this paper.
+In the future, it will be interesting to pursue the following lines of research motivated by this paper.
 We have mainly explored three-band generalizations with two valleys.
 However, for three or higher bands it is not obvious if there are generalized band structures which accommodate more than two valleys in some interesting way.
-For example, in Graphene in presence of an uniform perpendicular magnetic field, it is known that there can be any even number of Dirac points. \cite{Rhim_Park2012} Perhaps for $SU(3)$, something similar might be possible even in absence of magnetic fields including odd number of valleys.
+For example, in Graphene in the presence of a uniform perpendicular magnetic field, it is known that there can be any even number of Dirac points. \cite{Rhim_Park2012} Perhaps for $SU(3)$, something similar might be possible even in the absence of magnetic fields including an odd number of valleys.
 We have not paid attention to the spin quantum number in this paper.
 One can study what new kind of terms can arise in the sense of Eq. \ref{eq:final_3bandcontham} in presence of spin-orbit coupling.
-In presence of more bands, can one realize higher representations of $SU(3)$ as well as other $SU(N>3)$.
-The effect of interaction terms allowed by symmetries considered in this paper on these band structures is another important question.
+In the presence of more bands, can one realize higher representations of $SU(3)$ as well as other $SU(N>3)$.
+Apart from these questions of the ``band engineering" kind, there is the important question with regards to the effect of interaction terms allowed by symmetries on these band structures, as also the question regarding the physical consequences of such three-fold band structures such as in measurements of optical conductivity, \cite{Illes_Nicol2016,Kovacs_etal2017} magnetotransport \cite{Xu_Duan2017, Islam_Dutta2017} and atomic collapse \cite{Gorbar_Gusynin_Oriekhov2019}.

 Finally, we ask ourselves where can we see our imagined non-interacting band structures in Nature.
-Apart from electronic structure on a possible Graphene-like lattice, perhaps other platforms like photonic band systems \cite{Costas2001}, cold atomic systems \cite{Lewenstein_etal2007, Tarruell_etal2012} or designed lattice systems \cite{Tadjine_Allan_Delerue2016,Slot_etal2019} may be interesting platforms to search for this.
+Apart from the electronic structure on a possible Graphene-like lattice, perhaps other platforms like photonic band systems \cite{Costas2001, Ray_Ghatak_Das2017}, cold atomic systems \cite{Lewenstein_etal2007, Tarruell_etal2012, Hu_etal2018, Hu_Zhang2018} or designed lattice systems \cite{Tadjine_Allan_Delerue2016,Slot_etal2019} may be interesting platforms to search for this.
 It remains to be seen if the beyond-Dirac-like geometric phase structure that we studied in this paper can be observed in some $2d$ layered material system.